tomaskrehlik/frequencyConnectedness/README.md

 fftSpillover
 ==================

 A package implementing frequency dependent spillovers due to [Barunik, Krehlik (2015)][BK2015] as well as the traditional definitions of [Diebold, Yilmaz (2009, 2012)][DY09].
-See the papers for detailed description
+See the papers for detailed description.

 Installation
 ------------------